Is the mean free path the mean of a distribution?: Explicit results for the hard-sphere gas

 where

-The scaling function $F$ does not depend on any dimensionless parameters other than its argument which is the ratio of the free path length and the mean free path.\cite{Alder} A plot of $\ln F$ is shown in Fig.~\ref{scaling}.
-Further discussion of the distribution may be found in the original Refs.~\onlinecite{ViscoShort,ViscoLong}.
+The scaling function $F$ does not depend on any dimensionless parameters other than its argument which is the ratio of the free path length and the mean free path.
+In particular, $F$ is independent of the reduced density $n(2a)^3$.
+This striking density independence of the scaled free path length distribution was noticed in early molecular dynamics simulations of fluids.\cite{Alderletter}

+A plot of $\ln F$ is shown in Fig.~\ref{scaling} and it is contrasted with a plot of $-x$ in order to show the deviations from pure exponential behavior.
+The special result $F(x) = e^{-x}$ would only result if all molecules in the gas were stationary except for the one molecule executing a free path.
+This would correspond to a collision rate $r(v) \propto v$ for which the computation of Eq.~(\ref{pathlengthdist}) can be done explicitly and yields a simple exponential.
+To evaluate the long-distance behavior of $F(x)$ given by Eq.~(\ref{F}) one can use the method of steepest descent.\cite{steepest} It turns out that $F(x) \sim e^{-x/\sqrt{2}}$.
+Further discussion of the distribution may be found in the original Refs.~\onlinecite{ViscoShort, ViscoLong}.

+In Fig.~\ref{scaleddata} we plot the scaling function $F$ and data obtained from Einwohner and Alder's early molecular dynamics simulation of the hard-sphere fluid at three different densities.
+Even for very dense fluids the agreement is excellent.\cite{mistake}